-- I My band and I will be known across the world, and we'll never be forgotten. - 2 I steal to punish the nobles who crush the life from those beneath them. - 3 Everything I do is for the good of my people. - 4 A cruel nobleman once beat me savagely, so I will take everything he has. - 5 Something priceless was taken from me.
-I will not stop searching and raiding until I find it. - 6 I have fallen in love with someone from a settlement my people raid.
+- My band and I will be known across the world, Ι and we'll never be forgotten. - I steal to punish the nobles who crush the life 2 from those beneath them. - Everything I do is for the good of my people.
+3 - A cruel nobleman once beat me savagely, so I will 4 take everything he has. - Something priceless was taken from me.
+I will 5 not stop searching and raiding until I find it. - 6 I have fallen in love with someone from a settlement my people raid.

+FLAW D6

-FLAW D6 I won't let myself be captured.
-If a raid goes sour, Ι I'm the first to run for cover.
-When I see a settlement or caravan heavy with 2 valuables, all other concerns fade.
-I killed someone important during a raid, and I 3 live in fear that this will return to haunt me.
-I don't heed the word of anyone other than the 4 members of my band.
-Everyone else is a target.
-I always assume outsiders know who I am and 5 intend to imprison me.
-6 I get lost in the thrill of the raid and can't focus on the details of a plan.
+- I won't let myself be captured.
+If a raid goes sour, Ι I'm the first to run for cover. - When I see a settlement or caravan heavy with valuables, all other concerns fade. - I killed someone important during a raid, and I 3 live in fear that this will return to haunt me. - I don't heed the word of anyone other than the 4 members of my band.
+Everyone else is a target. - I always assume outsiders know who I am and 5 intend to imprison me. - 6 I get lost in the thrill of the raid and can't focus on emonic voices mutter and howl in the desert.
+Strange lights appear among the trees in the jungle's depths; and packs of twisted creatures emerge at night to hunt the grasslands.